Alpha Hydroxy Probiotic Cleanser Chirally Correct

-It is good for the women worldwide who want something that will both effectively moisturize the skin and promote renewed skin tone and improved texture.
-Even Cleopatra would bathe in milk to keep her skin hydrated and glowing.
-Considered to be one of the most beautiful women in history, there’s no arguing with lactic acid's efficacy.
+Additionally, it is good for women worldwide who want something that will both effectively moisturize the skin and promote renewed skin tone and improved texture.
+In fact, Cleopatra would bathe in milk to keep her skin hydrated and glowing.
+Considered one of the most beautiful women in history, there's no arguing with lactic acid's efficacy.

-While you can find lactic acid in milk, it is also common in yogurt.
-Powdered Milk or Plain yogurt makes great homemade masks.
+While lactic acid is found in milk, it is also common in yogurt.
+Therefore, powdered milk or plain yogurt makes great homemade masks.

-Unlike other sources of moisture, the lactic acid does not just deposit hydration.
-Instead, it helps to train skin cells to hold on to their moisture.
+Unlike other sources of moisture, lactic acid does not just deposit hydration.
+Instead, it helps to train skin cells to hold onto their moisture.

-One of the leading causes behind both oily and dry skin is the skin’s inability to hold on to the moisture that it needs.
+One of the leading causes behind both oily and dry skin is its inability to hold the moisture it needs.
 This usually results in one of two conditions, the first being that the face is always dry, as it has secreted all of its moisture.

-With the other state, the skin is always too oily.
-It can sense that it is not properly hydrated and compensates by producing far too much oil.
+Secondly, the skin is always too oily.
+This is because it can sense that it is not properly hydrated and compensates by producing too much oil.

-Lactic acid can aid the skin’s exfoliation process by providing natural enzymes that remove dead skin cell build-up.
-By applying it directly to the face, the enzymes are delivered right where they are needed.
-Healthy skin will appear, and your skin will be glowing again.
+Lactic acid can aid the skin's exfoliation process by providing natural enzymes that remove dead skin cell buildup.
+As a result, healthy skin will appear, and your skin will glow again.

-Renew your complexion with a mask that will reveal brighter, more youthful-looking skin.
+Renew your complexion with a mask revealing brighter, more youthful-looking skin!